-If you’re not sure what kind of financing option (loan, line of credit, or anything else) you want, consider talking to a financial expert (like your accountant) about your situation.
-They’ll be able to talk you through your choices, helping you find the best small business loans for you and your business.
+If you're not sure what kind of financing option you want (loan, line of credit, or something else), consider talking to a financial expert (like your accountant) about your situation.
+They'll be able to talk you through your options, helping you find the best small business loans for you and your business.

-By applying for a small business loan through Funding Circle, you’ll get a dedicated loan specialist - while they are not a financial advisor, they’ll be here to walk you through the entire funding process.
-Your dedicated loan specialist will be able to walk you through your options and work with you to find the best option(s) for your business.
+By applying for a small business loan through Funding Circle, you’ll get a dedicated loan specialist - while they are not a financial advisor, they'll be here to walk you through the entire application process.
+Your dedicated loan specialist will be able to walk you through your options and help you to find the best option(s) for your business.

 |Loan Type||Speed to Funds||Average Financing Cost3||Term Length||Best for Small Businesses|